danielabar/meblog/src/markdown/capture-browser-console-logs-capybara-cuprite.md

 ### Step 3: Manage the Log Output

-The captured output is often massive, as it includes not only the `console.log` statements you added but also a lot of internal browser output.
+The captured output is massive, as it includes not only the `console.log` statements you added but also a lot of internal browser output.
 To manage this, you can pipe the output into your clipboard or redirect it to a text file for easier inspection.
 Here’s how to do that on a Mac:

 ```bash
 bin/rspec spec/features/some_spec.rb | pbcopy
 ```

 Once the output is in your clipboard or saved in a file, you can search for the specific logs you’re interested in.
-Look for occurrences of `Runtime.consoleAPICalled`:
+Look for occurrences of `Runtime.consoleAPICalled`.
+The captured log lines are json formatted like this:

 ```json
 {